AngleProtocol/angle-docs/guides/getAgEUR.md

    * Available agTokens: agEUR
 3. Enter the amount of tokens you want to exchange.
 4. Approve your tokens.
-5. Confirm the transaction to buy agTokens.
+5. Confirm the transaction to buy agEUR.

 You now have agEUR, a stablecoin that mirrors the value of the EUR!